Davina6/FSANZ-ANU-Foodborne-Illness-Costing/README.md

   The willingness to be pay values (elicited in units of per day or per year) are multiplied by total estimated duration of illness (estimated as above) to get total cost of pain and suffering.
 As these values come from a research study, any update will likely update the format of the data and thus the data importation and the estimation process.
 However, currently the WTP values and descriptions of uncertainty are stored in `Data/WTPvaluesUncertainty.xlsx` and read into the model by `getWTP()` in `Rfiles/loadData.R`.
 As WTP values are reported in 2017 dollars, these costs need to be adjusted for inflation.

 - **Inflation (2024 and earlier, ABS)** Storage format 1
   The base costs estimates are for December 2024 and expressed in 2024 dollars.
 Most unit costs were sourced late 2024 or early 2025 so do not require inflation adjustments.
-However WTP values for grief, pain, and suffering are estimated in 2017 dollars and need to be adjusted up to Dec 2024.
-Additionally the shiny app has the option to adjust costs to the latest quarter without updating all the underlying data.
+However WTP values for grief, pain, and suffering are estimated in 2017 dollars and needed to be adjusted up to Dec 2024.
+Additionally the shiny app has the option to adjust all costs to the latest quarter without updating all the underlying data.
 CPI data is stored in `Data/CPI-ABS.csv` in the format published by the [ABS](https://www.abs.gov.au/statistics/economy/price-indexes-and-inflation/consumer-price-index-australia/latest-release) (Accessed June 2025).

   Assuming that the ABS continues to use the same format for these downloads and continues to include dates back to Dec 2017, the `Data/CPI-ABS.csv` can be replaced by the latest release to include the latest CPI rates.
 However, if the ABS changes the format, the input file can be updated by appending the CPI values for the latest financial quarters in a consistent format.
 Note that the program uses the 'change from previous quarter' column of the file, so any appended CPI rates should *not* be annualised.